7:00-8:30 p.m. on the 4th Monday of each Month

 Zoom link for Queer Movie Night: https://us02web.zoom.us/j/85916588712

 QUEER MOVIE NIGHT works like a book club; participants view the same movie independently, and meet via Zoom on the 4th Monday of each month for a group discussion of that month’s film.
-If you don’t have access to the movie or the service where he movie is streaming, have a question, or would like to be added to our QMN mailing list ( only Queer Movie Night related information is sent to this mailing list), contact us and we can help!
+If you don’t have access to the movie or the service where he movie is streaming, have a question, or would like to be added to our QMN mailing list ( Queer Movie Night related information and occasional items or events of special interest are sent to this mailing list), contact us and we can help!
 Contact Queer Movie Night

 Contact Queer Movie Night